-Jerre and Mary Joy Stead Center for Ethics and Values - An endowed center with a faculty director, the Stead Center draws together seminary resources, graduate professional schools and communities, academics, clergy, and laity to reflect on a wide range of ehical and social issues.
+Jerre and Mary Joy Stead Center for Ethics and Values: An endowed center with a faculty director, the Stead Center draws together seminary resources, graduate professional schools and communities, academics, clergy, and laity to reflect on a wide range of ethical and social issues.

-Styberg Preaching Institute - Endowed in 2005, the institute exists to form Christian leaders in the theological and practical disciplines necessary to proclaim the Gospel of Jesus Christ faithfully in the context of contemporary cultures.
+Styberg Preaching Institute: Endowed in 2005, the institute exists to form Christian leaders in the theological and practical disciplines necessary to proclaim the Gospel of Jesus Christ faithfully in the context of contemporary cultures.
 The institute sponsors workshops each year and develops other resources available to students, pastors, and alumni.

-Rueben P. Job Institute for Spiritual Formation: Directed by the Rueben P. Job Chair in Spiritual Formation, the Center offers a wide array of on-line resources for spiritual formation and direction, including book reviews; on-line courses; and links to resources devoted to spiritual practice and other topics.
-The Institute also sponsors on-line symposia that are open to the public, featuring conversations of relevance to pastors, chaplains, spiritual directors and others.
+Rueben P. Job Institute for Spiritual Formation: Directed by the Rueben P. Job Chair in Spiritual Formation, the Center offers a wide array of resources that will deepen spiritual community, formation, and direction within the Garrett community and beyond.
+These resources include spiritual accompaniment groups for Garrett students, annual conference, on-line courses, and links to resources devoted to spiritual practice and other topics.
+The Institute also sponsors on-line conversations and symposia that are open to the public, featuring conversations of relevance to pastors, chaplains, spiritual directors, and others.